Phrae: Geography

 Phrae lies on the Yom River, at an elevation of 159 m.
 The town is mostly built on the east side of the river, but some outlying parts are built on the west side of the river and are connected to the main part by bridges.
 There are hills both to the east and west of the town; the Phlueng Range to the east are higher, reaching about 800 m above sea level, whereas the Phi Pan Nam Range to the west are about 500 m above sea level.

-At Phae Muang Phi, a few kilometres north of Phrae, there is an impressive landscape of mushroom rocks and distinctive pillars shaped by natural erosive action.
+At Phae Muang Phi, a few kilometres north of Phrae, there is a landscape of mushroom rocks and pillars shaped by natural erosive action.

 Demography

 In 2005, Phrae had a population of 17,971.
 In 2019, it declined to 15,316 with females making up 53.4% of the population.

 Climate

 Phrae has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 37.6 °C. The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.